FancyPotatOS/Ghostcraft/additions.md

 	  - Has healing aura
     - See players health

+  - See vote stats
+  - See remaining health at end of game
   - Other players cannot pick up own items
   - Damage on ghost/survivor stats
   - Final kill